mikulatomas/zoo-typicality/README.md

 | mammal     | 40            | ```aardvark, antelope, bear, boar, buffalo, calf, cavy, cheetah, deer, dolphin, elephant, fruitbat, giraffe, goat, gorilla, hamster, hare, leopard, lion, lynx, mink, mole, mongoose, opossum, oryx, platypus, polecat, pony, porpoise, puma, pussycat, raccoon, reindeer, seal, sealion, squirrel, vampire, vole, wallaby, wolf``` |

 ## Typicality ratings
 Each exemplar from selected categories was assessed on scale 1 (least typical) to 5 (most typical) by up to 242 respondents (136 were women, 106 were men).
-Respondents were allowed to skip unknown exemplars, so not all of the exemplars were assesed by all 242 respondents.
+Respondents were allowed to skip unknown exemplars, so not all of the exemplars were assessed by all 242 respondents.

-Mean typicality ratings for each exemplar are avaliable in `data/typicality ratings/` folder.
-Alongside mean value, sample standard deviation (std) and number of nonmissing human assesment (nonmissing) was calculated.
+Mean typicality ratings for each exemplar are available in `data/typicality ratings/` folder.
+Alongside mean value, sample standard deviation (std) and number of non-missing human assessment (nonmissing) was calculated.
 The `original_responses.csv` file includes unprocessed responses from participants.

 ## Features
 For convenient experiments, subset of original Zoo dataset is available as attachment to this dataset in `data/features/mini_zoo.csv`.